 Labov's New York survey was not the first sociolinguistic study.
-That honor may also belong to Labov, for his work in Martha's Vineyard in 1962 (Labov 1963; also §2.7.1 below), though a slightly looser definition would give it to Fischer (1958), whose research prefigured most of the essential components of sociolinguistics, as we saw in the preceding section.
-An even looser definition would credit Louis Gauchat (1905), whose dialect study of the French vernacular in the town of Charmey, Switzerland, broke the conventions of traditional dialectology by correlating linguistic variability with the sex and age of the individual informants, prefiguring at least sociolinguistic network studies (§2.6 below, including discussion of Gauchat's work in §2.6.3).
+That honor may also belong to Labov, for his work in Martha's Vineyard in 1962 (Labov [1963] 1972; also §2.7.1 below), though a slightly looser definition would give it to Fischer (1958), whose research prefigured most of the essential components of sociolinguistics, as we saw in the preceding section.
+An even looser definition would credit Louis Gauchat (1905 [2008]), whose dialect study of the French vernacular in the town of Charmey, Switzerland, broke the conventions of traditional dialectology by correlating linguistic variability with the sex and age of the individual informants, prefiguring at least sociolinguistic network studies (§2.6 below, including discussion of Gauchat's work in §2.6.3; for fuller discussion, see Chambers 2008).
 But Labov's New York survey was so enormously influential that it is indisputably the fountainhead.